 The Group is uniquely qualified in that one of its members is a former director of the Connecticut Securities and Business Investments Division, a former enforcement attorney for the United States Securities and Exchange Commission, and a former attorney-inspector for the Ohio Division of Securities.
 He is also Vice-Chair of the American Bar Association's State Securities Law Committee's Enforcement sub-committee.
 Each year, members of the Securities Group author an analysis of the enforcement activity of state securities administrators in seven states for that committee's nationwide summary of enforcement activity.

-Attorneys in the Group frequently handle contested agency hearings, licensing actions, the registration of broker-dealers and investment advisors, and regulatory investigations conducted by the New York Stock Exchange, the National Association of Securities Dealers, and the United States Securities and Exchange Commission.
+Attorneys in the Group frequently handle contested agency hearings, licensing actions, the registration of broker-dealers and investment advisors, and regulatory investigations conducted by the Financial Industry Regulatory Authority ("FINRA") and the United States Securities and Exchange Commission.
 The Group also represents many national and regional firms in matters before the Connecticut Banking Department.

 Members of the Securities Group have particular experience in assisting clients in connection with investigations related to soft dollar issues; inside trading; failure to supervise; suitability; misrepresentation; fraudulent schemes; manipulation of markets, accounting, books and record issues; and internet fraud.

 The Securities Group serves as compliance counsel to a growing number of local and regional investment advisors and broker-dealers.
 The Group is equipped to deal with a firm's U-4 filings, Form BD and Form ADV requirements, amendments, investment advisory contracts, firm-representative employment issues, and all aspects of operating a broker-dealer and investment advisory business.
 It has also counseled investment advisory clients on the nuances of advising mutual funds.
 The Group presents annual compliance lectures and prepares compliance and supervisory procedures manuals for clients.